This is information from Chapter 1 of your text, with some

 - Very text-oriented; no WWW yet.

-- Tim Berners-Lee invented the basic mechanisms of the World-Wide-Web
+- Tim Berners-Lee invented the World-Wide-Web at CERN,

-- Wanted a convenient way to use the Internet to share the lastest
+- Wanted a convenient way to use the Internet to share the latest

 physics research results.